Did Early Christians Observe the Fall Holy Days?

 The Fall Holy Days Were Kept in Later History

-During the Middle Ages the fall holidays were observed, though records are limited.
+During the Middle Ages the fall holidays were observed, though the records we have are limited.

 Notice the following report: